Version dated 15 November 2020

-13.5 You may cancel your booking for a block of Tutorials at any time within 14 calendar days of sending us your booking request except that we will NOT accept any cancellations less than 10 days before a block of Tutorials is to commence.
-We will not make any refunds of Fees if you cancel 15 or more calendar days after booking a Tutorial Block, or if the first Tutorial Session falls within 10 days of the date you cancel.
-Please notify us by email at email@example.com if you wish to cancel your order.
+13.5 You may cancel your order for a block of Tutorials at any time within 14 calendar days of placing your order.
+We will not make any refunds of Fees if you cancel 15 or more calendar days after placing your order.
+Please notify us by email at firstname.lastname@example.org if you wish to cancel your order.

 13.6 Pearson and its licensors own all copyright and all other intellectual property rights in all materials provided in connection with a Tutorial.
 You agree that you and your End Users shall not reproduce, sell, hire or copy such materials (in whole or in part) and shall not use such materials except for the purposes of post-Tutorial reference.